zonghuali77-rgb/MUSA-5500-Final-Project/README.md

 ## 📁 File Structure

-Key folders and files in this repository, mostly under `_site` file (except this one and ipynb one):
+Key folders and files in this repository, mostly under `docs` file (except this one and ipynb one):

 - `data/`
   Raw and processed spatial data, including city boundaries, bus stop point layers, and intermediate GIS outputs (e.g., GeoJSON, shapefiles).